mannuelf/Traefik-and-Docker-VPS-setup/README.md

 - Install [Docker](https://docs.docker.com/get-docker/)
 - Install [Docker Compose](https://docs.docker.com/compose/install/)

 - Each service is a docker container with its own `Dockerfile`.
-The `docker-compose.yml` file is used to orchestrate the containers from the root of the project.
+- The `docker-compose.yml` file is used to orchestrate the containers from the root of the project.
 You can host any kind of codebase with this.
 - `home` folder is the homepage. for this VPS.
+It is a static website hosted with nginx.
+- Traefik has a dashboard at `https://monitor.yourdomain.com` this is configured in `traefik_dynamic.toml` file.
+  - username: `addUserName` password: `create a hash with htpasswd`
+  - `htpasswd -nb addUserName mySecurePasswordEnteredManually`
+  - add the hash to the [traefik_dynamic.toml](./traefik_dynamic.toml) file.
-Host your homepage in the `home` folder.
+- Host your homepage in the `home` folder.
 - Traefik will route the traffic to the correct container based on the domain name / sub domain name.
 - Traefik will also automatically generate SSL certificates using [Let's Encrypt](https://letsencrypt.org/).
 - Traefik will give you a monitoring dashboard at `https://monitor.yourdomain.com` this is configured in `traefik_dynamic.toml` file.